 Vesteda’s risk management activities are overseen by the Risk Committee.
 The Committee’s tasks include, but are not limited to:

 The Risk Committee is chaired by the CFO, who is already charged with risk management at Vesteda.
-Other members of the Risk Committee include the Operations Director (appointed to COO in January 2021), the Corporate Secretary/General Counsel, the Business Control Manager, the D&I Manager and the Compliance Officer.
-The Internal Auditor also joins the meetings of the Risk Committee but is not a member of the Risk Committee.
+Other members of the Risk Committee include the COO, the Corporate Secretary/General Counsel, the Business Control Manager, the D&I Manager and the Compliance Officer.
+The Internal Audit Manager also joins the meetings of the Risk Committee but is not a member of the Risk Committee.
 A Risk Charter defines the roles and responsibilities, the tasks, authorities and reporting requirements of the Risk Committee.
-The Risk Charter was amended last year and approved by the Management Board in November 2020.
+The Risk Charter was approved by the Management Board in November 2020.

 The scope of risk management